mk-fg/fgtk/README.md

 Scripts to start and manage qemu/kvm based VMs I use for various dev purposes.

-These include starting simple vde-based networking, syncing kernels and initramfs images out of vms (where needed), doing suspend/resume for running vms easily, etc.
+These include starting simple vde-based networking, helper daemons like virtiofsd or vhost-user-gpu, syncing kernels and initramfs images out of vms (where needed), doing suspend/resume for running vms easily, etc.

-Don't really need abstractions libvirt (and stuff using it) provide on top of qemu/kvm, as latter already have decent enough interfaces to work with.
+Don't really need abstractions that libvirt (and stuff using it) provide on top of qemu/kvm, as latter already have decent enough CLI to work with.

+Scripts use cgrc tool from this repo to manage systemd user scopes for helpers, under shared vm.slice.